Research Unit for Indigenous Language staff

 Associate Professor Steven Bird

-Steven Bird is Associate Professor in Computing and Information Systems at The University of Melbourne, and Senior Research Associate at the Linguistic Data Consortium.
-His research focusses on formal and computational models for linguistic information, with application to human language technologies and to the description of the world's 7,000 languages.
-He lead The University of Melbourne team which developed Aikuma, an android app for preserving the last words of the world’s endangered languages, which won the Grand Prize in the Open Source Software World Challenge 2013.
-Before coming to The University of Melbourne he did doctoral and post-doctoral research at the University of Edinburgh (1987-94).
+Steven Bird is Associate Professor in Computing and Information Systems at the University of Melbourne, and Senior Research Associate at the Linguistic Data Consortium.
+His research focusses on formal and computational models for linguistic information, with application to human language technologies and to the description of the world’s 7,000 languages.
+He led the University of Melbourne team which developed Aikuma, an android app for preserving the last words of the world’s endangered languages, which won the Grand Prize in the Open Source Software World Challenge 2013.
+Before coming to the University of Melbourne he did doctoral and postdoctoral research at the University of Edinburgh (1987-94).
 From 1995-97 he conducted linguistic fieldwork on the languages of western Cameroon, published a dictionary, and helped develop several new writing systems.
 From 1998-2002 he was Associate Director of the Linguistic Data Consortium at the University of Pennsylvania, where he led an R&D team working on open-source software for linguistic annotation.